zooba/pymsbuild/README.md

     ),
     ...
 ```

 `ConditionalValue` may also be used to dynamically update values in the
 `init_PACKAGE` function, allowing you to keep the structure mostly
 static but insert values from the current `METADATA` (which is fully
 evaluated by the time `init_PACKAGE` is called).
 This saves having to
 access internal members of other types in order to replace literal
 values.

+Assign a `ConditionalValue` to a variable without specifying any
+condition, then use the variable in a later `Property` element and
+modify its `value` attribute in `init_PACKAGE`.

 ```python
 VER = ConditionalValue("1.0.0")